epeios-q37/atlas-python/atlastk/README.md

 And simply by running them on a local computer connected to internet, applications using the *Atlas* toolkit will be accessible from the entire internet on laptops, smartphones, tablets…

-The *Atlas* toolkit is particularly well suited for educational purposes, to write modern programming exercises, i.e. with a true graphical interface instead of the usual outdated textual one.
+The *Atlas* toolkit is particularly well suited for educational purposes, to write modern programming exercises, i.e. with a true graphical interface instead of the usual old-looking textual one.
 More about this can be found [here](https://s.q37.info/cbms43s9).

 *Python* is much more powerful then *Excel* macros to automate (boring) tasks, and you can also work with *PDF*, *Word*, *Google* files….
 And with the *Atlas* toolkit, you have much more possibilities then with *VBA* forms.
 There are some examples [here](https://s.q37.info/97p44nh4).